MarvinMarjan/Bee/README.md

 ## Basic syntax

 Bee has some features to make it easier to use.
-To demonstrate some, I will use the "print" command.
+To demonstrate some, I will use the [Print](https://github.com/MarvinMarjan/Bee/edit/master/README.md#print) command.

 Note: the "print" command by default concatenates all arguments into a single string